"Raise the Roost" for Chimney Swifts

 PVAS members have monitored Chimney Swifts in our region for decades.
 We have identified several habitats that Chimney Swifts occupy and are always looking for more.
 Join us every August and September during the “Swift Night Out” events, where we monitor roosts and count Chimney Swifts!
 The data collected will contribute to nationwide surveys and databases, for use by researcher and ongoing conservation efforts.
 Review the “additional information” provided at the bottom of this page to learn more.

-PVAS is in the preliminary stages of the “RAISE THE ROOST” campaign.
-Harpers Ferry Job Corps has agreed to help with the construction of our roost tower and we are finalizing our engineering plans.
-Simultaneously we are working to procure other materials (brick, cement and rebar) needed for the construction.
+PVAS is in the early stages of the “RAISE THE ROOST” campaign.
+Harpers Ferry Job Corps has agreed to help with the construction of our roost tower this summer.
+Also, Alpha Associates, Inc has agreed to help design our tower structure plans.
+Our next step is to confirm the best site for the tower to be constructed.
+We anticipate that the tower will be built somewhere along the perimeter of the bio-retention pond on the north side of Shepherd University campus.
+Site selection will be complete after thorough soil and topographic assessments.
+We are working to procure other materials (brick, cement and rebar) needed for the construction.
 The partnerships and community support surrounding this project confirms what a remarkable community we have in the Eastern Panhandle of West Virginia.

 If you are interested to learn more, get involved and support the “RAISE THE ROOST” project please contact Bridget Tinsley at 304-261-6016 or send an email.Additional Information